Hyardaowyn/softwareconviction/content/posts/costslashing-rds.md

 Since 75 IOPS is smaller than 100 IOPS, the baseline IOPS for this RDS instance will be 100 IOPS.
 ##### Storage costs
 Storage costs are a bit higher than $0.11 per Gigabyte per month, depending on the region.
-If you have a single AZ RDS instance with 1 TB of allocated GP2 storage, it will cost you a bit more than $110 per month.
+If you have a single-AZ RDS instance with 1 TB of allocated GP2 storage, it will cost you a bit more than $110 per month.
-Having a multi AZ RDS instance will double the cost, since the secondary instance also has a GP2 storage of the same size attached to it.
+Having a multi-AZ RDS instance will double the cost, since the secondary instance also has a GP2 storage of the same size attached to it.
 Look at the Free Storage Space metric for the RDS instance to see how much Storage space the RDS instance actually uses.
 It is tempting to reduce the storage size to what you actually use plus some margin for safety.
 But do not do that just yet.
 Make sure you have enough IOPS capacity after storage size reduction!

 ##### Reducing the storage size while taking IOPS into account
 If IOPS does not pose a problem, then decrease the storage size to what you actually use plus some margin for safety.
 Autoscaling storage or rather auto increasing storage is possible, but is out of scope for this post.
 If IOPS is the bottleneck, then calculate the storage size that replenishes the BurstBalance of the RDS instance fast enough, so it never gets depleted.
+Here is a spreadsheet (https://docs.google.com/spreadsheets/d/e/2PACX-1vRjkTJQIaRGKEuXjo4Bn3imwopOW_1Xx08jeLz8Xl-BYxyXC3gSlugFsRBrtKXTOwngI_nxq5hq_HZ6/pub?output=ods) that you can use to import your current WriteIOPS and ReadIOPS metrics.
+Then you can play around with the estimated IOPS to see the effect on the BurstBalance credits.

+##### Real life use case
+The ReadIOPS and WriteIOPS in the spreadsheet are the production ReadIOPS and WriteIOPS

 ## application optimization